amirrezaDev1378/ind-extention/README.md

 ### How to load the extension manually

 #### Firefox
-1. Build the extension using the provided build scripts (`bunx wxt zip -b firefox`).
+1. Download the extention from releases page or build it using the provided build scripts (`bunx wxt zip -b firefox`).
 2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
 3. Click **Load Temporary Add-on**.
 4. Select the built `.zip` file or the extracted folder containing the extension manifest.

 #### Chrome
-1. Build the extension using the provided build scripts (`bunx wxt zip`).
+1. Download the extention from releases page or build it using the provided build scripts (`bunx wxt zip`).
 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable **Developer mode** (toggle top-right).
 4. Click **Load unpacked**.
 5. Select the folder where the extension was built/extracted.

 #### Microsoft Edge
-1. Build the extension using the provided build scripts (`bunx wxt zip`).
+1. Download the extension from releases page or build it using the provided build scripts (`bunx wxt zip`).
 2. Open Edge and go to `edge://extensions/`.
 3. Enable **Developer mode**.
 4. Click **Load unpacked**.